by Freddy J. Nager, Founder of Atomic Tango LLC + Survivor of Multiple Recessions; photo by Ed Yourdon via Wikimedia Commons…

 - You cannot provide the service that today’s selective consumers demand, particularly if you decide to be a low-price high-volume business (too many customers, not enough high-quality workers to serve them).

-- You cannot afford to pay high salaries, so unless you’re a 100% family-run business, you will not attract the best talent, and your best employees will be lured away by higher-paying competitors.
+- You cannot afford to pay high salaries, so unless you’re a 100% family-run business, you won’t attract the best talent, and your higher-paying competitors will lure away your best employees.

 - If there is a disaster or a prolonged recession, you will not have the cash or insurance to survive.